irisnet-ai/php-api-client/docs/Api/ConfigurationManagementApi.md

 List all saved AI configurations.

-Returns a list of all configurations with its id's and configured prototypes.
-There is a limit on how many configurations can be stored per license key.
+Returns a list of all configurations with their ids and configured prototypes.
+There is a limit to the number of configurations that can be stored per license key.
 You can find this limit in the response of the info operation.

 ### Example